sakhapov/DotNetStandardGPIO/README.md

 GPIO Class Library helper for .Net Standard 2.0

-May use for all devices, but GPIO mapping need.
+May use for all devices, which running on Linux and .Net Core

 v0.0.1 GpioOn/Off